 Being a small town, Superior does not have a public transit system used by locals to get to and from work.

-The percentage of adults in Superior who are college-educated is close to the national average for all communities of 21.84%: 20.04% of the adults in Superior have a bachelor's degree or advanced degree.
+In terms of college education, Superior is nearly on par with the US average for all cities of 21.84%: 20.30% of adults 25 and older in Superior have a bachelor's degree or advanced degree.

 Superior is an extremely ethnically-diverse town.
 The people who call Superior home describe themselves as belonging to a variety of racial and ethnic groups.
-People of Hispanic or Latino origin are the most prevalent group in Superior, accounting for 60.02% of the town’s residents (people of Hispanic or Latino origin can be of any race).
+People of Hispanic or Latino origin are the most prevalent group in Superior, accounting for 59.72% of the town’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Superior residents report their race to be White, followed by Asian.
-Important ancestries of people in Superior include German, English, Irish, Dutch, and Czech.
+Important ancestries of people in Superior include English, Irish, German, Dutch, and Norwegian.

 The most common language spoken in Superior is English.
 Other important languages spoken here include Spanish and Polish.